SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Magic-Code.md

 ---
 # Building Bot Powered Adaptive Card Extensions with Magic Code authentication

-To secure a Bot Powered Adaptive Card Extension (ACE), you need some configuration steps on Microsoft Azure and some custom logic in the code base.
-To authenticate the users, you can configure a third party Identity Provider or Microsoft Entra ID without Single Sign-on (SSO).
-In this document, you find a step by step guidance that helps you accomplish this task.
+To secure a Bot Powered Adaptive Card Extension (ACE), you need some configuration steps on Microsoft Azure and some custom logic in the code base, depending on the authentication provider you want to use.
+In fact, you can configure a third party Identity Provider or Microsoft Entra ID as the authentication provider.
+Being the Bot Powered ACEs based on the Azure Bot technology, also Authentication and Authorization use the same security architecture of regular Azure Bots.
+As such, when authenticating users with an Identity Provider, the Bot Framework relies on a magic code to complete the authentication process.
+In this article, you find a step by step guidance that helps you build a solution that authenticates with a Microsoft Entra ID without single sign-on, but actually relying on the magic code.
+However, the same technique can be used to configure any third party Identity Provider.

 ## Understanding the sample scenario

 Let's assume that you want to create a Bot Powered ACE to write a welcome message for users, writing their name and the user principal name in a Card View.
 You want to authenticate users via OAuth with a third party Identity Provider.
 For the sake of simplicity, in this article we use Microsoft Entra ID without single sign-on, but it could be any other Identity Provider.
 When on a desktop environment and with Microsoft Entra ID, the magic code handling is supported automatically.
 As such, the end user sees a dance of dialogs on the screen, and the ACE authentication happens automatically.
 In fact, aside from selecting a "Sign-in" button, there isn't need to do any manual operation to complete the authentication flow.
+When using a third party Identity Provider, the user needs to manually copy and paste the value of the magic code to complete the sign in flow.
 Following picture, you can see how the Adaptive Card Extension looks like in the Viva Connections desktop experience.

 ![The UI of the sample Bot Powered ACE in the Viva Connections desktop experience.
 There is a Card View showing a sign-in interface with a "Sign-in" button.
 There is also another Card View showing a welcome message for an authenticated users.](./images/Bot-Powered-ACE-Welcome-User-UI-Desktop.png)